Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 The Tailwind CSS was chosen due to its ease of use and its effectiveness in providing a mobile first design that can be easily adjusted for wide screen monitors.

-Images can be uploaded using either the front end or back end CMS.
-The images are stored in Cloudinary, which provides several sizes of the same image, including thumbnails.
+Authenticated users can be upload, store, and manage images using either the front end or back end CMS.
+The SAAS product, Cloudinary, is utilized to provide this functionality.

 ### Authentication